Suvam21/Sales_Analysis/README.md

 # Sales Analysis

-  This jupyter notebook consist of analysis I made on a Amazon dataset(practice dataset) which includes cleaning of data and an effort to find ways for the company to make more profit. by using Data Visualization and Data Analysis.
+  This jupyter notebook consist of analysis I made on a Amazon dataset(practice dataset) which includes cleaning of data and an effort to find ways for the company to make more profit by using Data Visualization and Data Analysis.
+The notebook also includes very well explained graphs for better understanding.
   The tools I used in this are Matplotlib, Pandas and Numpy.
 Also some packages from OS library.

   Important Questions I answered are: